Auto Insurance Glossary

 Earned Premium

-Earned premium is the portion of your premium the insurer has "earned" based on how long your policy has been in effect.
-If you cancel midterm, it determines your refund amount, with the unearned portion (minus any cancellation fees) returned to you.
+Earned premium is the portion of your premium your insurer has "earned" based on how long your policy has been active.
+If you cancel midterm, it determines your refund amount — the unearned portion minus any cancellation fees.

 Effective Date

-The effective date is the day your auto insurance coverage begins.
-This date matters when you switch policies or buy a car to avoid gaps in coverage.
+Your effective date is the day your auto insurance coverage begins.
+This date matters when you switch policies or buy a car to avoid coverage gaps.

 Emergency Road Service Coverage

-This coverage helps with roadside assistance services such as towing, flat tire repair or jump-starts.
-It typically costs $5 to $15 per six-month period.
-This affordable add-on can save you $50 to $100 per service call and prevent you from being stranded in unsafe situations.
+Emergency road service coverage pays for roadside assistance services like towing, flat tire repair and jump-starts.
+It costs $5 to $15 per six-month period.
+This affordable add-on saves you $50 to $100 per service call and prevents you from being stranded in unsafe situations.

 Endorsement (or Rider)

 An endorsement, also called a rider, is an optional add-on that changes or extends your coverage.
-These policy changes can protect custom equipment, pay for rental cars or cover the gap between what you owe and your car is worth.
-They tailor your policy to your needs beyond standard protections.
+Endorsements protect custom equipment, pay for rental cars or cover the gap between what you owe and your car's value.
+They tailor your policy to your needs beyond standard financial protections.

 Estimate

-An estimate is a written assessment of the cost to repair vehicle damage.
+An estimate is a written assessment of vehicle repair costs.
 It includes parts, labor and materials needed for repairs.
-Insurers typically require one or more estimates before approving claim payments for vehicle damage.
+Insurers require one or more estimates before approving claim payments.

 Exclusion

-An exclusion is a specific situation or item not covered by your insurance policy.
+An exclusion is a situation or item not covered by your insurance policy.
 Common exclusions include intentional damage, mechanical breakdowns and racing activities.
-These limitations are clearly stated in your policy to prevent misunderstandings during claims.
+Your policy clearly states these limitations to prevent claim misunderstandings.

 Expiration Date

 The expiration date is when your current policy ends unless renewed.
-Policies often renew automatically if you’ve arranged continuous coverage.
-Missing payments near this date can lead to a lapse in coverage and higher rates.
+Policies often renew automatically if you've arranged continuous coverage.
+Missing payments before this date leads to coverage lapses and higher rates.

 F